Effectively Reducing Nitrogen Surpluses

 Needs-based fertilisation using sensors

-Using the example of winter-wheat cultivation, Agroscope researchers have developed a sensor-based method enabling variable-rate fertilisation of a field, based on the crop requirements.
+Using the example of winter-wheat cultivation, Agroscope and ETH Zurich researchers have developed a sensor-based method enabling variable-rate fertilisation of a field, based on the crop requirements.
 This technical solution was compared with a standard fertilisation strategy.

 Nitrogen-surplus reduction and the effect on yields were evaluated, as was the economic efficiency of the two approaches.
-Experimental data from seven winter-wheat field trials over three years (2018−2020) in the Tänikon area (Canton of Thurgau) formed the basis for the assessment.
+Experimental data from seven winter-wheat field trials over three years (2018−2020) at the Swiss Future Farm in the Tänikon area (Canton of Thurgau) formed the basis for the assessment.

 Variable-rate fertilisation reduced nitrogen surplus by one-third